gtolomei/academic-kickstart/content/post/2020-phd-cfa.md

 ---
 title: PhD in Data Science at Sapienza University: 2020 Call for Application
-summary: The 2020 Call for Application to the PhD in Data Science at Sapienza University is open!
+summary: The 2020 Call for Application to the PhD in Data Science at Sapienza University is open
 date: "2020-07-02"

 reading_time: false  # Show estimated reading time?